MG Nu Gundam Ver. Ka

 Just for a little comparison of detail, above is the head and face pieces of the older MG kit.

-Here is the head and face pieces of the new MG kit.
+Here are the head and face pieces of the new MG kit.
 Can you tell the difference?